Dream Bird Art School Summer 2025

 “As a community artist and former art teacher, I’ve led thousands in creative activities and painted over 50 murals and designs for organizations like Rice University, Miller Outdoor Theater, Houston ISD public schools and Houston Food Bank.

-Through DBAS, I get to share my process and artistic journey with kids in a close-knit setting, introducing them to the artists, styles, and mediums that inspire me while helping them develop their own art practice at a young age.
+Through DBAS, I get to share my process and artistic journey with kids in a close-knit setting, introducing them to Artists and styles that inspire me while helping them develop their own art practice at a young age.
 There will be lots of flower doodling, wall painting, dream bird, and more!”

 Amy Malkan